Sunday, August 16, 2009

 12) What do you think of the person you like?

-Isotopes—The Mollies (Isotopes [Greek isos = "equal", tópos = "site, place"] are any of the different types of atoms of the same chemical element each having different atomic mass.
+Isotopes—The Mollies (Isotopes [Greek isos = "equal", tópos = "site, place"] are any of the different types of atoms

 Yep we are birds of a feather in the same fancy garden…its beautiful, and might be futile…but oh well!)